California Fair Housing Act: An Overview

 Why Was the Fair Housing Act Established?

-Discussions of the need for equal access to housing began a few years before the Fair Housing Act was established.
+Discussions of the need for equal access to housing began a few years before the Federal Fair Housing Act was established.
 The Rumford Fair Housing Act of 1963 and the Civil Rights Act of 1964 were the first two attempts made at addressing housing discrimination.

 a black and white photo of a statue of lady justice